aneilbaboo/replayer/README.md

     });

-Note that the functionality of setting the test options will be available in a sepia client library in the future.
+Note that the functionality of setting the test options will be available in a replayer client library in the future.

 Currently, the port of the embedded server is hard-coded to be `58080`, but this will be configurable in the future.
 Furthermore, only the "test name" can